Run RenderDoc for Arm GPUs

 Use these controls to take captures of your application as it runs on the target device.
 Captured frames are stored temporarily on the device.

-4. When you have finished capturing the frames of interest, stop the application that you are debugging.
-Keep RenderDoc running though, as this is needed so that you can analyze and debug your captures.
+4. When you’ve finished capturing the frames of interest, stop the application that you are debugging.
+Keep RenderDoc running so that you can analyze and debug your captures.

-5. Select a capture from the Captures collected window and click Open.
-When the frame has loaded, it is displayed on the target and in the Texture Viewer tab, and the Event Browser is populated.
+5. Select a capture from the Captures collected window and select Open.
+When the frame has loaded, it’s displayed on the target and in the Texture Viewer tab, and the Event Browser is populated.

 By default, the Event Browser shows all action() events, which include draws, copies, and clears.
 Enter a search term in the Filter dropdown to filter these events.

 Selected events are highlighted with a green flag.
-All the other windows in the UI update to display information that is specific to the selected event.
-You can use this to view the render state and data resources that are used by the current event, and view the GPU output that resulted from it.
+The other windows in the UI update to display information for the selected event, including the render state, data resources, and GPU output.

 Back